 Starting your own business is probably the most exciting – and frightening – thing you’ll ever do.
 It takes passion, dedication to a vision, strong commitment to long hours of hard work and persistence to overcome challenges along the way.
-How, then, can small and medium sized businesses (SMBs) channel and transform their hard work and dedication into business success?
-And what are some of the challenges faced by SMBs?
+How, then, can small and medium sized enterprises (SMEs) channel and transform their hard work and dedication into business success?
+And what are some of the challenges faced by SMEs?

-An IDC report recently revealed that reducing costs, gaining operational efficiency, and improving productivity are the top business priorities for SMBs across the Asia Pacific region in the coming year It is no surprise that SMBs have limited resources on top of these operational challenges, making it harder for them to stay ahead of external challenges and grow their business.
+An IDC report recently revealed that reducing costs, gaining operational efficiency, and improving productivity are the top business priorities for SMEs across the Asia Pacific region in the coming year It is no surprise that SMEs have limited resources on top of these operational challenges, making it harder for them to stay ahead of external challenges and grow their business.

 Besides operational challenges, industry competition is without a doubt, one of the biggest external challenges facing SMBs today.
 Digital disruption has also forced many SMBs to rethink their business model, be it a brick-and-mortar store that has been outpaced by the rapid evolution of e-commerce or delivery services, or small hospitality businesses struggling to keep up with vacation home rental platforms.